 - Sign and file your Articles of Organization

-You can quickly become overwhelmed by all of the red tape, the number of forms you’ll need to file with the Minnesota Secretary of State and applications to process (some of which may or may not be filed online), legal terms you’ll have to learn and the amount of work it takes to form an LLC in Minnesota.
-But if you complete this monumental task on your own, you’ll find that there’s little that beats the rush you get from that feeling of accomplishment, so it’s definitely worth all of the trouble!
+You can quickly become overwhelmed by all the red tape, the number of forms you’ll need to file with the Minnesota Secretary of State, applications to process (some of which may or may not be filed online), legal terms you’ll have to learn, and the amount of work it takes to form an LLC in Minnesota.
+But if you complete this monumental task on your own, you’ll find that there’s little that beats the rush you get from that feeling of accomplishment, so it’s definitely worth all the trouble!

 Congratulations again on making the decision to start your own Minnesota LLC and good luck with your business!